More than just DX News

 FG4KH Guadeloupe

-Philippe, F1DUZ will be active again as FG4KH from Guadeloupe, IOTA NA-102, 17 October - 7 November 2023.
+Philippe, F1DUZ will be active again as FG4KH from Guadeloupe, IOTA NA-102, 22 October - 6 November 2024.

-He will operate on HF Bands.
+He will operate on HF Bands, including activity in CQ WW DX SSB Contest.

 QSL via home call direct, LOTW, eQSL.